wangq3635/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Qiang Wang is an associate professor of <a href="https://sc.neu.edu.cn/">Software College</a>,  <a href="https://neu.edu.cn/">Northeastern University</a>, China.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+He received his Ph.D. degree in Software Engineering from Northeastern University in 2020 under the supervision of Prof. <a href="https://faculty.neu.edu.cn/fczhou/">Fucai Zhou</a> and <a href="https://faculty.neu.edu.cn/xuj/">Jian Xu</a>.
+Now, his research mainly focuses on secure multi-party computation (MPC), cloud computing security, applied cryptography, data privacy, trutsed execution environment (TEE), and blockchain.
+He has published several papers in top journal and conference such as IEEE Transactions on Dependable and Secure Computing, IEEE Transactions on Cloud Computing, Future Generation and Computer Systems, etc.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.

+news: